bradylindell/advent_of_fpga/README.md

 # advent_of_fpga
-FPGA-based solution for problem 5 of advent of code 2025.
+This is an FPGA based solution to Day 5 Part 1 of Advent of Code. [https://adventofcode.com/2025/day/5](url)